Whilst we don't offer a framing service we can give some good tips when it comes to framing your new prints:

 Supporting local framers

 Think about the size of the space you wish to fill.
 If it's a large space and you've bought a smaller print you can fill more space with a wide mount and a chunky frame.
 If it's a small space, no mount and a thin frame may suit you better.
+Bear in mind the weight of the glass too, your framer may insist on a chunkier frame if it's a large print which needs more support.

 If you have bought a frame and the print needs trimming down slightly to fit in, make sure you measure very carefully, draw on guides of where to cut with a pencil and take it slow.
 You can't add paper back on if you cut too much off!